Xi Chen (陈熹)

 Piscataway, NJ, 08854

-I received my M.Sc. degree in Data Science from Tufts University, MA, worked with Prof. Mike Hughes and Liping Liu.
-I received my B.Sc. degree in Electrical Engineering from Beijing Institute of Technology, China, worked with Prof. Jie Tian.
+I received my M.Sc. degree in Data Science from Tufts University, worked with Mike Hughes and Liping Liu, and B.Sc. degree in Electrical Engineering from Beijing Institute of Technology, worked with Jie Tian.

 Email: firstname.chen15 [at] rutgers [dot] edu